-Ener-G bread loaves were some of the first allergy-friendly bread options on the market.
+Ener-G bread loaves were some of the first gluten-free and allergy-friendly bread options on the market.
 I often describe this company as a functional brand.
+They offer different varieties of breads for nearly every dietary need, including sodium-free, low protein, phenylalanine-free, high fiber, preservative-free, and more.

 The bakers at Ener-G are quite serious with the name of the Tapioca Light Loaf.
 The entire thing weighs just 8 ounces, and one slice is just 70 calories.
 Adults will love these snack-sized portions, and kids will enjoy eating a whole sandwich for themselves as each slice is perfectly sized for little hands.